394781865/Traffic_sign_detect/README.md

 # Traffic_sign_detect_tensorflow
-This project is the implementation of the paper *《Detection of Multiple Objects in Traffic Scenes using Cascaded Convolutional Networks》*" for traffic sign detection and recognition with tensorflow.
+This project is the implementation of the paper *《Detection of Multiple Objects in Traffic Scenes using Cascaded Convolutional Networks》* for traffic sign detection and recognition with tensorflow.
 The code is adapted from this [repo](https://github.com/zt706/tensorflow-mtcnn) and [repo](https://github.com/ikhlestov/vision_networks).
 <br>
 We use the [TsingHua-Tencent 100k](http://cg.cs.tsinghua.edu.cn/traffic-sign/)